 2. Always store the data in a structured protocol

-After clarifying where the data comes from, it's important to guarantee that the data is stored in a way that will last, and is retrievable.
+After clarifying where the data comes from, make sure that its stored in a way that'll last, and is retrievable.
 This means archiving it on a proper database with clear fields.
 Avoid duplicating information, defined tables, and relationships between them.

 3. Bring the data alive for the decision-makers into the best channel

-Last but not least, it’s always important to check that the process of steps one to three brings more value to the company.
+Last but not least, you must make sure steps one to three bring as much value to the company as possible.
 That way, you can assess the sustainability of the process and decide whether to keep it going or not.